Kragrathea/TelloLib/README.md

 # aTello
-Android client for Ryze/DJI Tello.
+Work In Progress Android client for Ryze/DJI Tello.
+Right now it only has a bare bones UI and NO live video support.

+Currently NO onscreen joysticks.
+So it Requires a PS3 Joystick connected via OTG cable for a controller.

 Written in C# using Xarmin.
 https://docs.microsoft.com/en-us/xamarin/cross-platform/get-started/installation/windows

-Currently requires a PS3 Joystick connected via OTG cable to fly.